My Items

 Front post double crochet is a textured stitch often used in cables.
 Yarn over, insert hook in space between working stitch and the previous stitch front the front of work to the back, bring the hook around the post and back to the front, yarn over and draw a loop, yarn over and pull through two loops twice.

-Front post double treble crochet is a tall textured stitch often used in cables.
-Yarn over three times, insert hook in the space between working stitch and the previous stitch from the front of the work to the back, bring the hook around the post and back to the front, draw a loop, yarn over and pull through two loops four times.
+Front post half double crochet is a textured stitch often used in cables.
+Yarn over, insert hook between working stitch and the previous stitch front the work to the back, bring the hook around the post and back to the front, draw a loop, yarn over and pull through all loops on hook.

 FPsc